 Student Success is a Priority at Cal U

-The professionals in Cal U's Academic Scheduling and Placement-Testing Center are ready to help you achieve your goals and graduate in four years.
-The Center:
+The professionals in Cal U's Scheduling and Placement-Testing Centers are ready to help you achieve your goals and graduate in four years.
+The Centers:

 - coordinate placement and testing

 - create schedules for entering students

-- provides information on academic procedures and policies
+- provide information on academic procedures and policies

-- provides information on general education and major requirements
+- provide information on general education and major requirements

 - offer developmental courses

 - help students explore re-testing opportunities

 Some new freshmen (depending on their SAT and/or ACT scores) and some transfer students take placement tests before registration at California University to determine their levels of ability in mathematics and writing.
 Also, students who do not submit SAT or ACT scores must take placement tests.
 Students who do not achieve predetermined scores on these tests must enroll in appropriate developmental courses.